fluxninja/aperture/docs/content/tutorials/flow-control/concurrency-limiting/rate-limiting-escalation.md

 for bots as the other 2 types of users - subscribers and guests.

-When the above policy is loaded in the playground, we see that the `bot` traffic is dynamically rate limited based on whether or not the service is overloaded.
+When the above policy is loaded in the playground, we see that the `bot` traffic is dynamically rate limited based on whether the service is overloaded.
 In the `Latency Gradient` dashboard, the bot traffic matches `default` workload as we don't have the workload matching rule for the `bot` traffic.
 As rate limiting is applied before concurrency limiter, we will see that the default workload metrics stop reporting when `bot` traffic is completely restricted.

 <Zoom>